cuba-platform/admin-tools-addon/README.md

 ```

 ## JPQL and SQL Console
-JPQL and SQL Console allow interacting with an application database by using JPQL or SQL.
+JPQL and SQL Console allows interacting with an application database by using JPQL or SQL.
-These components are imported from **CUBA Platform Component - Runtime diagnose**
+These components are imported from **CUBA Platform Component - Runtime diagnose**.
 See [Runtime diagnose documentation](https://github.com/mariodavid/cuba-component-runtime-diagnose/blob/master/README.md).

 ## Groovy Console
-The groovy console allows you to interactivly inspect the running application.
-You enter a groovy script and execute it in an ad-hoc fashion.
+Groovy Console enables to interactively inspect the running application by entering a groovy script and executing it
+in an ad-hoc fashion.
 This component is imported from **CUBA Platform Component - Runtime diagnose**.
 See [Runtime diagnose documentation](https://github.com/mariodavid/cuba-component-runtime-diagnose/blob/master/README.md).

 ## Load Config